NikhilSDate/FastGDPJEI/readme.md

 # <TODO: NAME>

 This is a fast geometry diagram parsing tool.
-The main inprovements over minjoonseo's geosolver diagram parser are speed and the ability to detect text in the image and associate text labels with points.
+The main improvements over minjoonseo's geosolver diagram parser are speed and the ability to detect text in the image and associate text labels with points.
 However, geosolver's diagram parser is often more accurate in detecting lines and circles.
 Pan Lu's InterGPS can detect text more accurately than this system, but it uses the proprietary and paid MathPix API.
 This tool does not use any paid software or APIs